National Football League Coaches With the Most Consecutive Winning Seasons

 Team: Dallas Cowboys

 Under his leadership, the Cowboys were in twelve NFC Championship games (counting the NFL Championships 1966 & 1967 prior to the AFL/NFL merger), made five Super Bowl appearances and won two (VI, XII).
-Few, if any, NFL coaches can match Landry as a pro football innovator, including the 4-3 defense, the flex defense, and multiple offensive formations, including the shotgun that NFL teams now use in over 60% of snaps.
+Few, if any, NFL coaches can match Landry as a pro football innovator, including the 4-3 defense, the flex defense, use of computer analysis in game planning and multiple offensive formations, including the shotgun that NFL teams now use in over 60% of snaps.

 Landry was known for his calm and methodical approach to coaching, setting the standard for excellence, ensuring that he is remembered as one of the NFL’s greatest coaches.
 Landry was inducted into the Pro Football Hall of Fame in 1990 and in 2019 was selected to the NFL 100th Anniversary All-Time Team as one of the 10 greatest head coaches in NFL History.